Amaranthus brownii: Conservation

-Ex-situ conservation efforts to propagate A. brownii by seed in botanical gardens were also unsuccessful.
+Ex situ conservation efforts to propagate A. brownii by seed in botanical gardens were also unsuccessful.
 During the 1981 expedition, A. bronwii seeds were collected by Sheila Conant and presented to the Waimea Arboretum on the Hawaiian island of Oahu and the Kew Gardens in London, England.
 Although the seeds at the Waimea Arboretum germinated and grew for a while, no plants survived beyond the stage of seedling development.
 Information about the outcome of the seeds sent to Kew Gardens is unavailable.

 A proposal for listing A. brownii under the U.S. Endangered Species Act was originally submitted on June 16, 1976, but was withdrawn on December 10, 1979, as out of date and incomplete.
 It was proposed again on March 24, 1993, and was federally listed as an endangered species on August 21, 1996.
-On May 22, 2003, the FWS designated 171 acre on the island of Nihoa as a critical habitat for A. brownii, as well as Pritchardia remota, Schiedea verticillata, and two other species also found on Nihoa and other Hawaiian islands, ʻohai (Sesbania tomentosa) and Mariscus pennatiformis.
+On May 22, 2003, the FWS designated 171 acre on the island of Nīhoa as a critical habitat for A. brownii, as well as Pritchardia remota, Schiedea verticillata, and two other species also found on Nīhoa and other Hawaiian islands, ʻohai (Sesbania tomentosa) and Mariscus pennatiformis.
 Also in 2003, A. brownii was internationally classified as critically endangered on the IUCN Red List.
 As of 2010, A. brownii was one of 51 Hawaiian plant species listed as endangered or threatened under the Endangered Species Act.